Modified Gravity and Cosmology: An Update by the CANTATA Network: Preliminaries

-{\bf{General Relativity and Foundations of Gravity --}} A deep understanding of the foundations of General Relativity is a necessary kick-off for the investigation of modified gravity.
-GR is formulated using the language of differential geometry.
+Shortly after the formulation of General Relativity was completed in 1915, it became clear that this theory could be extended in various different ways.
+The theory of General Relativity (GR) is formulated using the language of differential geometry, which - in itself - was a relatively new topic of research in mathematics at that time.
 The geometrical setting used by Einstein consists of a four-dimensional Lorentzian manifold, equipped with a metric structure $g$ and a covariant derivative $\nabla$, or equivalently, a connection $\hat{\Gamma}$.
 This derivative is assumed to be metric compatible and torsion free, which then uniquely determines the connection coefficients to be the Christoffel symbol components $\Gamma$.

 Let us briefly dissect these assumptions to get an immediate idea of how one could modify GR.
 To begin with one does not have to restrict the geometry to four dimensions.
-Kaluza and Klein are credited with suggestions along those lines~\cite{Klein:1926tv}.
+Kaluza and Klein are credited with suggestions along those lines~\cite{Kaluza:1984ws,Klein:1926tv}.
 The use of four dimensions relies on our experience of three spatial dimensions and a sense of time, which acts as the fourth dimension, commonly denoted as the zeroth coordinate.
 One could now assume that there exist other spatial dimensions that have not yet been observed.
+Hypothetically, there could also be other time-like dimensions.
+These initial ideas were motivated by the idea of geometrically unifying the different physical theories known at that time; see \cite{Goenner2004,Goenner2014} for a comprehensive review on so-called unified field theories.
 It is probably fair to say that String Theory has followed that path, point particles (points are zero dimensional objects) being replaced by strings (strings or curves are one-dimensional objects).
 Bosonic string theory is formulated in a 26-dimensional Lorentzian manifold, while superstring theory is formulated in 10 dimensions.
-These extra dimensions are dealt with by compactification, which means ``rolling up'' those dimensions in such a way that they are very small, hence, effectively leading to a four-dimensional space in which Special Relativity and General Relativity are formulated.
+These extra dimensions are dealt with by compactification, which means `rolling up' those dimensions in such a way that they are very small, hence, effectively leading to a four-dimensional space in which Special Relativity and General Relativity are formulated.